Blanca de Castejón

 María Blanca Josefina Regalado Castejón y Otero (May 13, 1906 – December 26, 1969), better known as Blanca de Castejón, was a Puerto Rican actress who is best remembered for her work in the Golden Age of Mexican cinema, especially her award-winning supporting role in Escuela de vagabundos (School for tramps, 1953).

-Analyzing the cinematic journey of Blanca de Castejón reveals a career defined by diverse artistic exploration.
-With a total of 29 major appearances, the actor has established a significant footprint in global cinema.
+The filmography of Blanca de Castejón reflects a career marked by diverse experimentation.
+Across 29 major appearances, the actor has built a reputation through performances in multiple genres and storytelling styles.

 Best Blanca de Castejón Movies Ranked